 A lack of follow-up around feedback means that the process becomes pointless.
 It will also make employees apathetic about future attempts to carry out effective 360s.

 Top leadership skills to teach in a development program

-- Goal-setting and planning: Establishing small and large goals that contribute to the greater good of the organisation.
+- Goal-setting and planning: Establishing small and large goals that contribute to the greater good of the organization.
 Assess the resources in your team, set realistic goals based on those resources and assign tasks to individuals so that everyone is working towards those goals.

 - Communication: It’s essential to be able to write, listen, speak and present information in a clear and efficient way, and to determine the best way of communicating for specific messages, e.g. email versus a video conference meeting.

 - Negotiation: By mastering how to be strong influencers and fair negotiators, leaders will return to their teams knowing that it is not about power, but about the best influence on employees to drive results.

 - Accountability: Being able to define accountabilities and rigorously holding direct reports to their commitments, a leader helps everyone know where they stand to produce the results they need.